 - About web browser cookie settings: - Internet Explorer: http://windows.microsoft.com/en-US/internet-explorer/delete-manage-cookies#ie=ie-11 - Firefox: support.mozilla.com/en-US/kb/Cookies - Chrome: www.google.com/support/chrome - Safari: http://support.apple.com/kb/PH19214?viewlocale=en_US&locale=en_US

-- The Platform uses unique cookies to identify web browsers and to store data for advertising purposes, including interest-based advertising.
+- The Platform uses unique cookies to distinguish between unique web browsers, and to store data for advertising purposes, including interest-based advertising.

-- The Platform uses unique cookies to store ad delivery and reporting data for clients, such as, for example, which ad was shown, the number of times a particular ad has been shown, and how recently an ad has been shown to a particular web browser.
+- The Platform uses unique cookies to store ad delivery and reporting data for clients, such as, for example, which ad was shown, the number of times a particular ad has been shown, and how recently an ad was shown to a particular web browser.

-- The Platform uses unique cookies to enable ad buyers to track users' responses (clicks and conversions) to ads purchased on the platform.
+- The Platform uses unique cookies to enable ad buyers to track users' responses (i.e. whether a user clicked on an ad, visited a website or bought something after seeing an ad) to ads purchased on the platform.

 - The Platform uses non-unique cookies to store users' opt-out choices.

-Note that the Platform may also use some Non-Cookie Technologies (as defined above and as detailed below).
+- The Platform may also use some Non-Cookie Technologies for these purposes (as defined above and as detailed below).